Neural Thermodynamic Integration: Free Energies from Energy-based Diffusion Models: Experiments on a 1D Lennard-Jones system

 In this experiment we work with a $d=1$-dimensional system.
 We set the volume (length) of the box to $V=100$, the inverse temperature $\beta=1$, the mass of the particles to $m = 1$, Planck's constant to $h=10^{-4}$, and the parameters of the LJ-potential to $\varepsilon = 0.8,\sigma=1$.

 We train a \emph{single} diffusion model on samples from canonical Monte Carlo simulations at particle numbers $N\in \{50,70,90\}$ (i.e. densities $\rho \in \{0.5,0.7,0.9\}$).
 The architecture of the potential network is a SchNet-like \cite{schutt2017schnet} architecture with time-dependent RBF kernels.
-We refer the reader to Appendix \ref{appendix:details} for details on the Monte Carlo simulations and on the architecture.

 To evaluate the generative performance of these models we compare the radial distribution function $g(r)$ between Monte Carlo samples, and samples from the trained diffusion model (Figure \ref{fig:LJ1D_gr}).